CopernicaMarketingSoftware/Documentation/Yothalot/php-input.md

 ## Method size()
 method size() returns the size (in bytes) of the input file.
-This information may be useful to decide if the file should be splitted into smaller blocks.
+This information may be useful to decide if the file should be split into smaller blocks.
 ```php
 /**